elenderg/PAL-1000/instruções de compilação.md

 `Load the source file's path into the source file's buffer.`

-`If the i/o error is not blank, abort with "_Could not load the file named '_" then the source file's path then "_'."; exit.`
+`If the i/o error is not blank, abort with "Could not load the file named '_" then the source file's path then "_'."; exit.`